Kritish007/portablesolarsystem/README.md

 4. SDA is connected to SDA to my pi Cobbler board <br/>
 5. Test: sudo i2cdetect -y 1 <br/>
 # Production Testing
 From the acrylic case I made, there could be a little modification to resize the overall project into a smaller and very particular case.
 The pi Cobbler could be bypassed, but then the connections will have to be direct to the raspberry pi.
 This would minus a $20 from the budget.
+The soldering process can be done through machine..
+Testing can be done. ..
 ![front](https://user-images.githubusercontent.com/42982622/49824300-cdb16980-fd4f-11e8-898e-ef7c0ce9466d.jpg)
 ![back](https://user-images.githubusercontent.com/42982622/49824316-d30eb400-fd4f-11e8-99d3-79dec2b79726.jpg)

-# Is the project reproducible by following your instructions?
 This would require a working time between 3-8 weeks depending on the required parts to arrive within the time frame.
 In general, the project is reproducible by following this instruction.
 It might need a little of more knowledge about setting up raspberry pi, remote desktop connection and safely power off the project.
+Please refer to the following websites if you encounter problem while setting up the components: